Top 20 Apartment Renovation Ideas

 - tile the kitchen counter backsplash – a modern tiled backsplash gives the kitchen a distinctive and upscale look.

 That’s it for our top 20 apartment renovation tips.
-Should you want to sell your apartment in the next few years while prices are high, these improvements will help you get maximum price.
+Should you want to sell your apartment in the next few years while prices are high, these improvements will help you get maximum selling price.
 If your apartment is the nicest in the building, or buyers think it is, they’ll be more eager for yours.
 You’ll have more leverage in negotiations.

 Are you ready to move to a simplified yet powerful all in one landlord software?
 You’ll find ManageCasa has the features you’ve been hoping for.
 Let go of the past, for an affordable platform designed for modern landlords.